kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

   version: 3.7.1
 ```

-We can safely store the file to the version control since only the holders of the secret key pair of `age17mgq9ygh23q0cr00mjn0dfn8msak0apdy0ymjv5k50qzy75zmfkqzjdam4` will be able to decode it.
+We can safely store the file to the version control, since only the holders of the secret key pair of `age17mgq9ygh23q0cr00mjn0dfn8msak0apdy0ymjv5k50qzy75zmfkqzjdam4` will be able to decode it.
 Remember to use your own keys!

-If we want to encrypt a file for the whole team we will need to add a list of public keys while encrypting.
+If we want to encrypt a file for the whole team, we will need to add a list of public keys while encrypting.
 Any of the private key owners can then decrypt the file.
 In fact, the best method is that (almost) no-one has the private key!
 Public key can be used to encrypt individual files and the private key can be stored separately and used to decrypt the file just in time.

 You can decrypt the encrypted file by exporting the key file in *SOPS\_AGE\_KEY\_FILE* environment variable and running sops with --decrypt flag.